quantrocket-llc/ibpythonic/README.md

 ## Requirements

 * Interactive Brokers Python API client.
 The client isn't automatically installed by ibpythonic; it is available [here](https://interactivebrokers.github.io/).
 The client requires Python 3.
-* ibpythonic installs [ibapi-grease](https://github.com/quantrocket-llc/ibapi-grease) to deal with some current slowness in the Python API client implementation.
-If you don't want this, install ibpythonic with no dependencies: `pip install --no-deps ibpythonic`

 ## Quickstart

 Usage looks very similar to IbPy:

 ```python
 from ibpythonic import ibConnection, message
 from ibapi.contract import Contract